subahani7/practisecodefolder/README.md

-## This is the git tutorials by subahani
+## This is the git amazing tutorial  tutorials by subahani
 ## big data is hot cake in market efewafwefwefwefwfewfwef
+## thse changes made by developer2